Panzerjäger I: Design and production

 The Panzer I turret was removed and a fixed gun shield added to protect the armament and crew.
-The antitank gun was mounted on a pedestal in the fighting compartment after wheels, axle and trails were removed, but retained its original gun shield.
+The anti-tank gun was mounted on a pedestal in the fighting compartment after wheels, axle and trails were removed, but retained its original gun shield.
 It normally carried 74 antitank and 10 HE shells.
 Alkett and contractors built 202 vehicles, the first series of 132 by Alkett in 1940.
 Ten of the second series of 70 were assembled by Alkett while the remainder were assembled by Klöckner-Humboldt-Deutz in 1940 and 1941.
-The first series had a five sided shield.; vehicles in the second series are recognizable by their seven sided gun shield.
+The first series had a five-sided shield.; vehicles in the second series are recognizable by their seven-sided gun shield.